 The moving panorama was a popular form of entertainment in Victorian times.
-This panorama, which is about 50 metres long, was painted in about 1860 by my great-great grandfather, John Lamb primus, and his son, John Lamb secundus.
+This panorama, which is about 50 metres long, was painted in about 1860 by my great-great grandfather, John Lamb primus, and my great grandfather, John Lamb secundus.

 I confess I never followed my grandfather’s suggestions to build the proscenium, and so this website is a very belated attempt to fulfil his wishes in a more contemporary way.
 Below, you can view a new video of the panorama, made from transparencies taken for the Sehsucht exhibition, Bonn 1993.